Sonique (musician): Early music career

-1997–2001: DJ career
+DJ career

-For three years she accompanied both Mark Moore and her childhood friend Judge Jules to their gigs.
+For three years, she accompanied both Mark Moore and her childhood friend Judge Jules to their gigs.
 She eventually signed to London-based label Serious Records, where her first single was "I Put a Spell on You" produced by Chris Allen and ex-Wang Chung keyboardist Graeme Pleeth.
 She was DJ-in-residence at Club Manumission in Ibiza between 1997 and 1999.

 In 1998, she came to the attention of UK promoters/label Fantazia and was asked to mix one of the discs on their album Fantazia British Anthems Summertime.
 The album was certified gold in the UK.

-Sonique released her debut solo album Hear My Cry in 1998.
-Re-released in 2000, the album's hit single "It Feels So Good" topped the UK chart for three weeks in May/June of that year.
+Sonique released her debut solo album, Hear My Cry, in 1998.
+Re-released in 2000, the album's hit single "It Feels So Good" topped the UK Singles Chart for three weeks in May/June of that year.
 After 14 weeks in the Top 40, it became the UK's third best-selling single of 2000.
 In 2001, after the success of "It Feels So Good" she announced that she planned to retire from the world of DJing to focus on her singing career.
 After finishing the album Born to Be Free, Sonique did return to DJing on a few special occasions.

 2002–2006: On Kosmo

-In 2004, Sonique announced she was working on a new album called On Kosmo.
+In 2004, Sonique announced she was working on an album called On Kosmo.
 The first single was "Another World", which reached number 57 in Germany when released in 2004.
 "Why" (released Spring 2005), reached number 90 in Germany.

 "Alone" was selected as the third single with which the album would be launched, but when the album got pushed back from the expected release date of February 2006, the single was cancelled.
 When the new release date of 29 September 2006 was announced, the track "Sleezy" was chosen as the single with which the album was to be released.
 However, "Sleezy" was also cancelled when the release date was pushed back once again.
 When On Kosmo was finally released, on Monday 13 November 2006, it failed to chart significantly in the UK.
 Nevertheless, Sonique was shown as a celebrity guest at 2006 edition of the World Music Awards, in London.